9 Amazing Free Live Online Lecture Series for Medical Students

 Website/webpage: app.pulsenotes.com/live

-6. The Unofficial Guide to Medicine
+3. The Unofficial Guide to Medicine

 You may know that UGTM publish books for medical students, but maybe you don’t know that they are currently running free webinars.
-They are one of the newest lecture/webinar series on the block.

-What I really like about UGTM webinars is that they are super engaging thanks to the frequent use of Menti.com to get people to contribute ideas (e.g. differentials, possible investigations) as well as to set single best answer (SBA) questions.
+What I really like about UGTM webinars is that they are super engaging thanks to the frequent use of Menti.com to get people to contribute ideas (e.g. differentials, possible investigations) as well as to set single best answer (SBA) questions.=

 Teaching platform: Zoom + Menti.com